 There are a number of options to continue your formal education after high school.
 These include full-time programs, part-time programs and adult continuing education courses often provided by your local school boards and colleges.

 Universities provide degree programs that are theoretical in nature and these programs vary for each university.
-Most undergraduate programs range in cost from 6,000 dollars to 10,000 dollars.
+Most undergraduate programs range in cost from 6,000 dollars to 10,000 dollars per year.
 Books are extra.
 If the individual chooses to live away from home the cost increase.

 WHO is university for?